Security IssuesEdit this page

 As Symfony is used by many large Open-Source projects, we standardized the way the Symfony security team collaborates on security issues with downstream projects.
 The process works as follows:

-4. Once the fix is found, all involved projects collaborate to find the best date for a joint release (there is no guarantee that all releases will be at the same time but we will try hard to make them at about the same time).
-When the issue is not known to be exploited in the wild, a period of two weeks seems like a reasonable amount of time.
+- Once the fix is found, all involved projects collaborate to find the best date for a joint release (there is no guarantee that all releases will be at the same time but we will try hard to make them at about the same time).
+When the issue is not known to be exploited in the wild, a period of two weeks is considered a reasonable amount of time.

 The list of downstream projects participating in this process is kept as small as possible in order to better manage the flow of confidential information prior to disclosure.
 As such, projects are included at the sole discretion of the Symfony security team.